Life Alert Medical Alert System Review 2025

 The Bottom Line on Life Alert

-I appreciate Life Alert’s long-term experience and trusted name in the industry.
-As for the company’s equipment, I’m a big fan of the 10-year battery life for the Help Button and GPS + Mobile Unit, which is longer than most other medical alert systems I’ve tested.
+I appreciate Life Alert’s long-term experience and trusted name.
+As for the company’s equipment, I’m a big fan of the 10-year battery life for the Help Button and Mobile + GPS unit, which is longer than most other medical alert systems I’ve tested.
 I found the systems to be simple and reliable, even for the most technology-averse seniors.

 Our Methodology